neaxi/upy_workshop/README.md

 #### POST/PUT request
 HTTP POST/PUT requests are used to send data to the API and create/update entries on the endpoint.
 Difference between POST and PUT: [IETF specs](https://techtutorialsx.com/2017/06/18/esp32-esp8266-micropython-http-post-requests/), [StackOverflow](https://stackoverflow.com/questions/630453/put-vs-post-in-rest)
-Difference in case of M2X platform:
- - POST - used to create resources (creation of new devices)
- - PUT - used to update resources (modifying streams of the device, submitting new values)

 ```py
 headers = {"Content-Type" : "application/json"}